Know The Signs

 - Drunk driving

-These are just some of the tips that Crime Stoppers of Northwestern Ontario and Northern Minnesota offers to help you, the citizens living in the area, recognize the signs of drug related crimes.
+These are just some of the tips that Crime Stoppers of Northwestern Ontario offers to help you, the citizens living in the area, recognize the signs of drug related crimes.
 But, the main thing you need to know is that information and prevention are the only tools that can stop a crime before it happens.
-Knowing the signs is the first step to reduce crime rates and drug related problems, especially in troubled areas like Northwestern Ontario and Northern Minnesota.
+Knowing the signs is the first step to reduce crime rates and drug related problems, especially in troubled areas like Northwestern Ontario.
 So, keep an eye on your neighborhood.
 Street by street, house by house, family by family -we can make our world a safer place.